UPDATED: NOVEMBER 02, 2022 | 3 MIN READ

-We’ve already suggested a number of insurers that will cover German Shepherds, but let’s say that for some reason none of them will work for you.
-Maybe they don’t operate in your area, or charge high premiums for your breed.
+We’ve already suggested several insurers that will cover German Shepherds, but let’s say that, for some reason, none of them will work for you.
+Maybe they don’t operate in your area or charge high premiums for your breed.
 How do you keep your dog without putting yourself at risk?

-There are a number of supplemental insurance policies that specifically cover dog bites.
-Called Canine Liability policies, they include the Federation of Insured Dog Owners, the American Kennel Club, and XInsurance.
+Several supplemental insurance policies specifically cover dog bites.
+Canine Liability policies include the Federation of Insured Dog Owners, the American Kennel Club, and insurance.

 I Rent – How Does This Affect Me?

 Many landlords require their tenants to obtain renter’s insurance.
 If yours does, you’ll have similar options to homeowners.
 Since renter’s insurance covers your personal belongings and liability, and not the building – that’s covered by your landlord’s insurance – you’ll generally pay a lot less than you’d pay as a homeowner.